gdott9/biju/README.md

 # Biju

-[WIP] Biju is an easy way to mount a GSM modem to send, to receive and to delete messages through a ruby interface.
+Biju is an easy way to mount a GSM modem to send, to receive and to delete messages through a ruby interface.
 This is project is based on this [code snippet](http://dzone.com/snippets/send-and-receive-sms-text).

 ## Installation